syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/filtering/filtering.md

 By applying an initial filter with multiple values for different columns in the Syncfusion ASP.NET MVC Grid, you have the flexibility to set predefined filter settings for each column.
 This results in a filtered records of the grid right after the grid is initially loaded.

-To apply the filter with multiple values for different column at initial rendering, set the filter `predicate` object in [FilterSettings.Columns](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridFilterSettings.html#Syncfusion_EJ2_Grids_GridFilterSettings_Columns).
+To apply the filter with multiple values for different column at initial rendering, set the filter `Predicate` object in [FilterSettings.Columns](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridFilterSettings.html#Syncfusion_EJ2_Grids_GridFilterSettings_Columns).

-The following example demonstrates how to perform an initial filter with multiple values for different **Order ID** and **Customer ID** columns using `FilterSettings.Columns` and `predicate`.
+The following example demonstrates how to perform an initial filter with multiple values for different **Order ID** and **Customer ID** columns using `FilterSettings.Columns` and `Predicate`.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}